mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 ## <a id="topic_reg"></a>Loading the Module

 The `advanced_password_check` module provides no SQL-accessible functions.
-To use it, enable the extension as a preloaded library and restart Greenplum Database server:
+To use it, enable the extension as a preloaded library and restart Greenplum Database:

 ```
 gpconfig -c shared_preload_libraries -v advanced_password_check